 Shutterstock / By wavebreakmedia

 As these fungi have the ability to vigorously spread underground, there is not much that can be done for the infected plants.
 Your hedge is already irreversibly ill and all diseased parts should be removed and, preferably, burned.
 However, you can still save the rest of the unaffected plants.
-Here’s the honey fungus treatment for your affected areas:
+Here’s how to treat honey fungus affected plants and areas:

-- Dig out all diseased plants with the roots.
+- Dig out all diseased plants with along with the roots.
 Dig down to at least 40 cm.
-This includes even the surrounding parts of the hedge that appear healthy.
+This includes even the surrounding parts of the hedge row that appear healthy.

 - Get rid of the green waste and make sure not to toss it in the compost bin.
 Don’t use any of the wood as mulch as it is contagious.

-- Install a plastic barrier to prevent further spreading.
+- Install a plastic barrier in the perimetre of the infected area.
 The barrier should go at least 45 cm deep into the ground and should surround the presumably infected area.

 - Use Armillatox or Jeyes Fluid on the area where the hedges once grew.
 Dilute your product of choice in water (20:1) and soak the new soil with the solution.
 These products are known to be the only ones to work when it comes to dealing with what actually kills the honey fungus.